codeperfectplus/movens/README.md

 ##### Introduction
 Python-Move Is a Python program to move file automatic with help of Python 3.0+.

-# Warning
+# How To Run
- - Put in Downlod Folder
+ - Put in Downlod Folder Or Wherever You want to automaticlly move file and Just run
- - Open __init__.py and Give Full RooT to Your Download Folder Like This at Line 21

-root = 'C:/Users/User/Downloads'

 ## Installation

 - This is A python 3 pacakge.
 - Install python 3.0+ or Anaconda 3.0+